-Nutrients can support microbial growth such as bacteria and algae.
-Nitrate and nitrite levels in excess of the standards can contribute to methemoglobinemia (blue baby syndrome) in infants less than six months old.
+Note: Nutrients can support microbial growth such as bacteria and algae.
+Nitrate and nitrite levels in excess of the standards can contribute to methemglobinemia (blue baby syndrome) in infants less than six months old.
 In adults, excessive levels can contribute to kidney or spleen problems.

 We at the Rogue River Public Works Department strive to provide top quality water to every tap.
 We ask that all our customers help us protect our water source, which is the heart of our community, our way of life and our children's future.
-If you have any questions about this report or your water source, please contact City Engineer/Public Works Director John Krawczyk at 582-4401 ext 103, stop by City Hall at 133 Broadway, PO Box 1137, Rogue River, Oregon 97537 or visit www.cityofrogueriver.org.
-We want all of our valued customers to be informed about their water quality.
+If you have any questions about this report or your water source, please contact City Public Works Director, Michael Bollweg at 541-582-4401 ext.
+103, stop by City Hall at 133 Broadway, mail correspondence to Box 1137, Rogue River, Oregon 97537 or visit our website at www.cityofrogueriver.org.
+We want all of our customers to be informed about their water quality.